< Back to all blogs

 Introduction: What is a clearinghouse and do owner operators need to register?

 A clearinghouse is an entity through which health insurance claims are processed.
 They are used by both insurers and healthcare providers to transmit and receive information about healthcare services.
 Most states require health insurers to register with a clearinghouse in order to process claims.
-Do owner operators need to register for clearinghouse?
+Does the owner operator need to register for clearinghouse?
 Yes

 What is a clearinghouse for drivers?